ksett737/LEAPs/content/leaps/LEAP-42.md

 This LEAP proposes migrating LYRA staking from Optimism to Ethereum mainnet in anticipation of the Lyra Protocol's multi-chain deployment.
 It also includes modifications to reward programs to support mainnet staking.

 ## Abstract
 With the Arbitrum deployment following [LEAP 38](https://leaps.lyra.finance/leaps/leap-38/), the Lyra DAO needs to manage a multi-chain protocol on Optimism and Arbitrum.
-This LEAP suggests Ethereum mainnet as a secure and unbias home for staking.
+This LEAP suggests Ethereum mainnet as a secure and unbiased home for staking.
 This requires:

 - Migration of LYRA staking contract from Optimism to Ethereum mainnet.
 - Modification of the vault, fee rebate and short collateral programs on L2s to distribute rewards as native LYRA instead of stkLYRA which won't be bridgeable.

 ## Motivation

-For a multi-chain protocol, mainnet is a secure and unbias home for LYRA staking.
+For a multi-chain protocol, mainnet is a secure and unbiased home for LYRA staking.
 The move to mainnet unlocks important benefits:

 - A fully on-chain staking program (with no off-chain components).
 - Unlocking on-chain governance to manage deployments across multiple L2s (in future proposals).